BleuPlayer Pro Blog

 If one feed matters more than the others, make that pane the visual priority while secondary feeds stay supportive.

-Multi-Screen Usage contextual photo
+Multi-Screen Usage workflow photo

 If one pane stutters, the problem may be cumulative load rather than a bad single stream.